Ragge-dev/zio-comparison/hello-world/README.md

 using ZIO it returns a `ZIO` type, which can fail with `IOException` or succeed returning a `Unit`.

 ### Testing
-Also have a look in the test file where we are able to test what the program prints to the console, not at all trivial in regular Scala!
+Also have a look in the test file where we are able to test what the program prints to the console.
 We also show there that not matter how you call the ZIO code it will return the same result.